duycs/cms-demo/README.md

 #### If you a developer, you know about Object-oriented programming
 - Object-oriented programming: is a programming paradigm based on the concept of "objects", which can contain data, in the form of fields (often known as attributes or properties), and code, in the form of procedures (often known as methods).

+#### Object as you know
+- In the class-based object-oriented programming paradigm, object refers to a particular instance of a class, where the object can be a combination of variables, functions, and data structures.

+- In relational database management, an object can be a table or column, or an association between data and a database entity (such as relating a person's age to a specific person.

+#### Example
+- Example 1: Class Object
 Here is a class object:
 ```
 public class Person {